 Usually it is the ‘rules’ about credit card usage that I have the biggest beef with.
 In my opinion another major offense is pushing everyone to maintain a large emergency fund.
 I just can’t wrap my head around the concept that apparently everyone should tie up a large sum of money in a low interest savings account.

 While it does make sense for people with debt problems, it just doesn’t seem logical for anyone with decent credit.
 In such cases a small emergency fund should be adequate.

 Why It Is Necessary For People In Debt

 For people with debt problems, they usually have limited options to find cash to pay for various emergencies that arise.
-A lot of the time those emergencies would need to be covered by credit cards, payday loans or other high interest options.
+A lot of the time those emergencies would need to be covered by credit cards or other high interest options.